TovLenin/TestMod/README.md

-My attempt to make minecraft mod when i was in 7th grade.
+My attempt to make a minecraft mod when i was in 7th grade.
 Probably doesn't work